DrOxyBrobotnik/kitty-notes/Code examples.md

 The downside to this is that there is no reference.
 You cannot save the object in a variable and access it later in this way.
 Also, var can stand in for any data type, so in order to keep the code flexible, its being used here so the compiler can figure out what it stands in for.

+The dot adds separation as well.
+What happens in the above example is that whatever is before the dot is executed first, then whatever is returned is being acted upon when executing the right side of the dot.
+It always goes from left to right.
+So in addition to giving you access to whatever isn't restricted by an access modifier, . also dictates stages of execution and returned values.
+You will see everything you can access using . in intellisense.

 **Getters and setters**

 These are called properties.
 Common practice is to use these in place of fields if you just wish to make something public in general.
 However, for many reasons you may want to make certain fields private.
 The way you would go about this is by using the same field structure but using private instead of public.
 This now means that particular field cannot be accessed from outside of the class.